yao-pkg/pkg-fetch/DEVELOPMENT.md

 - Once the new patch is merged we can trigger the `.github/workflows/build-all.yml` workflow to build all the binaries for all the platforms.
 - If this is a minor/major release we need to check the checkbox of the workflow `Upload assets to new draft release`.
 - Once the actions will end, copy the sha256 checksums printed at the end of the release body, create a file `shas.txt`, run the command `npm run updateExpected`, that will read the `shas.txt` file and update`lib/expected-shas.json` file with the correct values.
 Once ended, commit the changes and push them to the repo.
 - If this is a minor/major bump, tag and create the official release starting from the draft release created by the workflow.
+N.B: **The new release tag must be in the format `v<major>.<minor>`.
+If different pkg will not be able to download the binaries.**
 - If this is not a new release, the `build-all.yml` workflow will copy all asset to the latest release.
 Remember to update the `expected-shas.json` file with the new checksums anyway.
 - Publish `pkg-fetch` to npm with `npm run release` command.
 This will create the git tag and publish to npm.
 - Bump `pkg-fetch` version in `pkg` `package.json` file.